pjrebsch/memorb/README.md

 ## Usage

+### Class Methods

+#### `register` / `memorb!`

+Use this method to register instance methods for memoization.
+Such methods will be enabled (overridden) with the memoization features once they are both registered and defined.

 Registration of methods tells Memorb to enable memoization for them once they are defined.
 There are a few ways to register instance methods with Memorb.
 A common requirement is that a class must integrate Memorb with `extend Memorb` except for classes that inherit from a class that already has.
 Registration can be done with `memorb.register` or `memorb!` from a class context.
 It is recommended in general that you register methods before defining them.

-### List form
+##### List form

 This is the form used in the example code snippet above where Memorb is given a list of method names to register.
 The provided names may be strings or symbols.

 Memorb can't know when a registered method's definition is going to occur, so if you mistype the name of a method you intend to define later, Memorb will anticipate that method's definition indefinitely and the method that you intended to register won't end up being memoized.
 For this reason (among others), the Prefix form described below is recommended.

-If you do use the List form, you can use `memorb.check_registrations!` once you expect the methods you registered to have all been defined.
-If there are any registrations that don't have a method definition, it will raise an error containing those names.
+If you do use the List form, you can check that all registered methods were enabled by checking that `::disabled_methods` is empty which might be valuable in a test suite.

-### Prefix form
+##### Prefix form

 Conveniently, methods defined using the `def` keyword return the method name, so the method definition can just be prefixed with a registration directive.
 This approach helps make apparent the fact that the method is being memoized when reading the method.